muyi0327/border1px/README.md

 # border1px
-mixin fixed mobile border 1px bug
+fixed the bug of unable to display a 1 pixel border in mobile